EvenXu2022/School_District_Analysis/README.md

 Due to the academic dishonesty, Thomas High School 9th's math and reading scores are replaced with NAs.
 However, this replacement brings the average scores in math, reading, and overall % competitively lower than other schools.
 <img src="Images/THS_NA.png">

-To fairly evaluate the Thomas High School performance, we should re-calculate the average passing% by excluding the THS 9th students, and this results a better performance to THS, and THS ranks at #2 over the 15 schools
+To fairly evaluate the Thomas High School performance, we should re-calculate the average passing% by excluding the THS 9th students from the total students, and this results a better performance to THS, and THS ranks at #2 over the 15 schools after the adjustment.
 <img src="Images/Top_5.png">

 ### Replacing 9th grade impacts